 The oldest technique is the ballistic stretch which makes use of repetitive bouncing movements.
 It has been virtually abandoned by almost all experts in the field due to safety concerns.

 Dynamic stretching incorporates movements that mimic a specific sport or exercise in an exaggerated yet controlled manner; often include during the warm-up or in preparation for a sports event.
+Examples include:

 The static technique involves passively stretching a muscle to the point of mild discomfort by holding it in a maximal stretch for an extended period.
 It remains a very effective, relatively safe, and popular method of stretching.
 Recommendations for the optimal holding time are varied, ranging from 10 seconds to 60 seconds.
 See stretches in the Exercise Directory.